Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 %RMS-F-SYN, file specification syntax error

-Download DBI-1.51 and unpack it with vmstar as above.
+Download DBI-1.51 and unpack it with vmstar.

 Use the normal sequence of: